MateuszSerafin/GNS3_Networks/LinuxSandbox/MailServers.md

 ## Milestones
 1. Configure basic mail no authentication no encryption it must just work ✅
 2. Configure virtual users ✅
-3. Configure sasl authentication ❌
+3. Configure sasl authentication ✅
-4. Reconfigure everything so it actually supports encryption and is safe to use ❌
+4. Reconfigure everything so it actually supports encryption and is safe to use ✅
-5. Configure Exchange Server (So it works with ADDS) ❌
-6. Configure a nice solution https://wiki.archlinux.org/title/Virtual_user_mail_system_with_Postfix,_Dovecot_and_Roundcube (Won't be done in foreseeable future) ❌
+5. Configure a nice solution https://wiki.archlinux.org/title/Virtual_user_mail_system_with_Postfix,_Dovecot_and_Roundcube (Won't be done in foreseeable future) ❌

 ## Network Topology
 ![](MailServers/Topology.png) <br>
 1. There is no reason why ThunderBirdClient is where it is (it just needs to access all the MailServers)
-2. This network only provides routing, so I can test dns and mail servers correctly the network design behind it is not existent.
+2. This network only provides routing, so I can test dns and mail servers correctly the network design behind this is not existent.

 ## DNS Configuration
 1. First device added to this network was DNS.
 This is plain arch linux running "named" dns server.